Easy Storage Solutions From A to Z

 As in: The deed to your home, which you just discovered inside the China Star takeout menu.

-The fix: Get a scanner, says Erin Doland, the editor-in-chief of unclutterer.com: “I scan birth certificates, my Social Security card―everything.”
+Get a scanner, says Erin Doland, the editor-in-chief of Unclutterer: “I scan birth certificates, my Social Security card―everything.”
 For each document, Doland adds a title page that says where the hard copy can be located.
-She then sends the electronic files to a secure online storage space, like mozy.com, which costs about $6 a month.
+She then sends the electronic files to a secure online storage space, such as Carbonite, which costs about $6 a month.

 As in: That brilliant breakthrough you had on the way home that you can’t remember for the life of you.

-The fix: Save your scribbles with a Web application.
-“Your head is for coming up with ideas―not for storing them,” says Peter Walsh, author of It’s All Too Much: An Easy Plan for Living a Richer Life With Less Stuff ($15, amazon.com).
-Remember your ideas with evernote.com, a free Web application that you can use on any device―from a laptop to a cell phone.
+Save your scribbles with an app.
+“Your head is for coming up with ideas―not for storing them,” says Peter Walsh, author of It’s All Too Much: An Easy Plan for Living a Richer Life With Less Stuff ($11; amazon.com).
+A storage solution for remembering your ideas with Evernote, a free service that you can use on any device―from a laptop to a cell phone.
 “I might take a photo of a napkin I scribble a note on and upload it,” says Doland.

 As in: The ridiculous number of catalogs and credit-card solicitations crammed into your mailbox.

-The fix: Don’t let junk mail past the foyer.
+Don’t let junk mail past the foyer.
 Keep a pretty recycling bin and a shredder by the front door to make daily sorting easy.
 Many handheld shredders slip discreetly into a drawer.
-To curb junk mail, sign up at a site such as catalogchoice.org, which works to take your name and address off many marketing lists.
+To curb junk mail, sign up with a service such as Catalog Choice, which works to take your name and address off many marketing lists.

 As in: Those gold hoops that are just like socks: You can always find one but not the other.